 While the 190SL did not quite offer the performance of other sports cars of the era, the impeccable quality and attractive styling made the 190SL a massive success- selling 25,881 units before production ceased in 1963.
 Many of these models were delivered to the United States, where its driving demeanor and elegant styling were highly valued.
 The 190SL is an important part of the culture of small roadsters in the 1950s, as it demonstrated how luxurious the platform could be.
 Now much sort after & highly collectible due to its “Style & Beauty”.

-Now prepared in house by our dedicated team of professionals, detailing its gleaming Black Exterior paintwork & Cream leather interior both finished off by the exceptional chromework.
+Now prepared in house by our dedicated team of professionals, detailing its gleaming black exterior paintwork and cream leather interior, both finished off by the exceptional chrome work.

-Original UK delivery & well documented owners since within the file.
-Original restoration dating back to 1988 with all panel work changed correctly & still solid to this date.
-Further cosmetic restoration completed 2016 comprising, engine rebuild, Solex carburetors rebuild, component off bare metal respray, rechrome & retire of interior leather, carpets & original mohair black soft top with beige inner.
+Original UK delivery and well-documented owners within the file.
+Original restoration dating back to 1988 with all panel work changed correctly and still solid to this date.
+Further cosmetic restoration completed in 2016, comprising engine rebuild, Solex carburetors rebuild, component off bare metal respray, re-chrome and retrim of interior leather, carpets and original mohair black soft top with beige inner.

-Extensive files with a few restoration invoices, sales invoices & letters of communication.
-A vehicle that comes highly recommend by our own in-house expert Parry Chana who has worked on this 190SL with his team over the past 20 years.
+Extensive files with a few restoration invoices, sales invoices and letters of communication.
+A vehicle that comes highly recommended by our own in-house expert Parry Chana who has worked on this 190SL with his team over the past 20 years.

-This vehicle is available for viewing in the UK on an appointment basis & would suit a collector or single owner with whom this vehicle will represent a good acquisition opportunity.
+This vehicle is available for viewing in the UK on an appointment basis and would suit a collector or single owner with whom this vehicle will represent a good acquisition opportunity.

 Lux Classics make every effort to ensure that the information contained on the website ("the Information") is accurate and complete.
 However, errors and omissions may occur from time to time and we are not able to guarantee the accuracy of the Information.
 Therefore, we cannot be held liable for any reliance which you place on the information.
 Lux Classics does not give any warranties in respect of the website or the Information or the goods and services available via the website and makes no representations as the fitness for a particular purpose of any goods or services available via the website.